bobbyjball3/ansible-my-mac/README.md

-# Ansible Playbook for Post-wip MacOS Setup
+# Ansible Playbook for Post-wipe MacOS Setup

 ## What it does
 - Installs [Brew](https://docs.brew.sh/)